 The ministry that sprang from a Christian bookstore in the 1970s still embraces its original mission while dramatically expanding its services for the needy in the Capital region.

 Carolyn went on to a career as an educator and is now a pastor at a church in Newcastle, Maine.
-She stepped out of any official role with Bread of Life in about 2008, but still volunteers to cook at the kitchen once a month.
+She stepped out of an official role in about 2008, but still volunteers in the soup kitchen once a month and currently serves on the board of directors.

 "God was behind it all," she said.
 "He crossed all the T's and dotted all the I's.
 For me that's really huge," Carolyn said.
 "Because God was with us we were not afraid to keep going even when it got ugly or people threw stones."